mjstewart/tenpin/README.md

 `[1 3]`

 ### not used:
-Not rolls yet for this frame
+No rolls yet for this frame

 `[-1 -1]`

 ### special 10th frame case

-If a spare is rolled on the 10th frame, 1 more roll is needed for the 11th frame.
-The vector must have its second roll fixed at zero.
+If a spare is rolled on the 10th frame, 1 more roll needs to be stored in the 11th frame.
+The vector must have its second roll fixed at zero, eg:

 `[5 0]`

 ## `calculate-scorecard :: [[Int]] -> CalculatedScorecardResult`
 transforms the raw scorecard into a calculated result.
 The game is complete when the total is not -1 as it implies every frame has sucessfully resolved its computed score.
+Should the game be in a pending state, all frames that can resolve their scores will do so, however the total will still be -1 until all frames have resolved scores.

 where `CalculatedScorecardResult` is a map -> `{
     :calculated-scorecard [{:score Int :symbol String :rolls [Int]}]